 Attendees will learn from experts on the use of novel techniques and interventional tools, new CTO techniques, hemodynamic support during high-risk coronary, peripheral and structural interventions and decompensated heart failure, structural heart disease interventions and novel intravascular and non-invasive coronary anatomy / physiology techniques.
 In addition, use of newer adjunctive imaging modalities to optimize coronary, peripheral and structural interventions outcomes will be presented.
 Newer treatment options for hypertension, imaging and the latest pharmacotherapy advances will be discussed.

-- View multiple live cases to gain an understanding of the optimal treatment of serious complications of coronary, peripheral and structural interventions.
+- View 10 live cases to gain an understanding of the optimal treatment of serious complications of coronary, peripheral and structural interventions.

 - Describe the advances in interventional cardiology, heart failure and hypertension therapies.